 Whenever someone asks what destination surprised me the most, my answer is always Scotland.
 It was never a location high up on my list.
 In 2018 I was presented with the opportunity to visit and I accepted.
 I’m so glad I did because I loved it!
 In fact, I loved Scotland so much I went back the following year!

-Scotland is a magical place.
-The landscape is vast and seems otherworldly… from the historic winding cobblestone roads of Edinburgh to the rugged vistas of Isle of Skye, this country offers something for everyone.
-It’s also a great destination for a road trip.
 While Scotland’s landscape is so diverse it’s also a relatively small and sparsely populated country.
 Getting around and seeing a lot of sights is doable, especially if you rent a car.
-This post covers a Scotland road trip itinerary that brings you from Edinburgh, up around the east side of the country to Isle of Skye.
+This post covers a Scotland road trip itinerary that brings you from Edinburgh to Isle of Skye, up around the east side of the country to Skye.

 Scottish Heather

-Horses in Highlands
+Horses in the Scottish Highlands

-Mealt Waterfall
+Mealt Waterfall / Kilt Rock

 About Scotland

-Scotland is the U.K.’s northern most country.
-It shares a border with England and it’s home to around 800 small islands.
-While Scotland isn’t that large, it’s just over 30,000 square miles, it packs a punch.
 The geography of the country is very unique and a major part of its appeal.
-In fact, Scotland was recently voted the world’s most beautiful country.
+In fact, Scotland was once voted the world’s most beautiful country.
 You can find rugged coastlines, mountainous terrain, stunning beaches and world class cities all in one country.

 Scotland’s weather

-Getting to Scotland and getting around
+Getting to Scotland and getting around Scotland

-Once in Scotland I highly recommend renting a car.
-You are doing a road trip after all!
-Even if you don’t plan to do a real road trip, I still suggest renting a car for even one day to easily explore the area surrounding Edinburgh.
+Even if you don’t plan to do a long road trip, I still suggest renting a car for even one day to easily explore the area surrounding Edinburgh.
 Sure you can take the trains (and I’ve heard the country has a great train system) but I prefer to have my own car to make detours as I wish and stay on my own schedule.
-Scotland is full of historic ruins, beautiful castles and scenic hikes, you definitely don’t want to miss out on something nearby just because you didn’t have a way to get there.

-My favorite car company to rent from has always been Hertz, and I was so excited to try a rental with Hertz Europe in Scotland.
+My favorite rental car company to rent from has always been Hertz, and I was so excited to try a rental with Hertz Europe in Scotland.
 The experience was amazing!
 The car we got was perfect (the European version of a Nissan Rogue) and felt very safe.
 It had cameras on all sides to help with parking and if we went over a traffic line on the winding country roads, or got too close to something, an alert would go off.
 This was especially helpful in Scotland, a country where they drive on the opposite side.

 Cheval Old Town Chambers